slavajs/Math/README.md

 # math
-Methods and functions for solving maths and geometry tasks
+Methods and functions for solving algebra and geometry tasks.
+Now its only functions, in future i will publish it in npm as package.